 Setting & Activities

-Children learn through play so we work mostly on a child led basis and any planned activities are worked around the childs interests, as well as mine and parents observations of the child to ensure we are meeting the developmental needs of each individual child.
-We aim to go out some mornings either to a toddler group, adventure play area, park, or shops to encourage the children to mix with other children, in groups small and large and to experience every day life.
-We believe that this strongly helps promote self esteem, social skills, speech and language as well as other areas in your child’s development.
+Children learn best through play so I work mostly on a child led basis and any planned activities are worked around the child’s interests, as well as mine and parents/carers observations of the child to ensure we are meeting the developmental needs of each individual child.
+I ask that children attend for a minimum of two days so I can ensure they settle well and get the most out of their time with me.
+I have a range of toys and resources, inside and outside, for the children to explore, and I aim to have story and song/music time at least once a day.
+I encourage regular outside play in all weather and we aim to go out some mornings either to a toddler group, music group, soft play, walk, park, library or shops to encourage the children to mix with other children, in groups small and large, and to experience every day life.

-Each Child in the Early Years Group (not in school) will have a learning journal where I will keep written observations, photos, some pieces of art work and information from parents (information such as what your child has enjoyed or achieved).
-Parents are welcome to see this journal at any time and this will be given to you when you child leaves.
-Parents views are encouraged and valued.
-They know their child best and I would like to work with that to help your child make the most of their development and learning whilst in my care.
+Each Child in the Early Years Group (not in school) will have a learning journal through Tapestry Journal where I will keep photos, videos and any written reports eg 2 year development review.
+Parents/carers can also add to this from home/work (information such as what your child has enjoyed or achieved, photos and videos).
+Parents/carers can access their child’s learning journal at any time.
+Parents/carers views are encouraged and valued.
+They know their child best and I would like to work with that to help each child make the most of their development and learning whilst in my care.

 Lounge

-The lounge is used as a chill out room where the children can have a nap, watch TV or a film, read a book or just have some quiet time.
-We may also use this room for babies.
+The lounge is the core of the setting.
+I aim to keep this space clear for the children to use as required, but it is mostly used as a chill out / calm room where the children can have a nap, watch TV or a film, look at a book or just have some quiet time.

-I have a selection of toys in this room for the different age groups which children can freely choose from to encourage independence and confidence.
+There is a large selection of toys in this room for different age groups which children can freely choose from to encourage independence and confidence.
+This room is often changed to suit children’s interests and characteristics of learning.
+Children are encouraged to set their own play, and by following the child’s lead, I can bring learning, support and next steps into this as they play.
 The children can choose from:

 • Books